This guide is for Big Life Journal for Kids — 2nd Edition

 How to make it ENJOYABLE

 - Keep It Simple, Sweetie.
 That’s right!
 A big ol’ K.I.S.S.
-Adults have the tendency to complicate and overthink things with a more is better attitude.
+Adults have the tendency to complicate and overthink things with a "more is better" attitude.
 Kids like simple ideas and topics, which can be taken in and turned into something relatable and doable.
 Trust the process.

 - Have realistic expectations.
 Change usually doesn’t happen overnight.
 Your child may even demonstrate an ebb and a flow in interest and applying skills during your Big Life Journal time.
 It happens and it's okay.
 Just like adults, kids have ups and downs, Just crank up your patience dial and, once again, trust the process.

 - Release the pressure.
 This is a special tie to connect with your child.
 Your level of excitement about helping your child develop a growth mindset might be boiling over and that is perfectly ok!
-Just remember to keep it relaxed: no tests, no grades, no wrong answers.
+Just remember to keep it relaxed: no tests, no grades, and no wrong answers.